TN - Brian A. v. Haslam

 - Placement stability for children in foster care has vastly improved, with over 92 percent of children having had two or fewer placements in the previous 12 months in custody, according to the July 2015 annual TAC report.

 - DCS is consistently providing more and faster permanent adoptive homes for children in foster care.

 - DCS has instituted strong oversight protocols to monitor the administration of psychotropic medication to foster children, according to the February 2016 TAC report.

 - A new child death review process, informed by national best practice standards, has been implemented to increase transparency and oversight around child deaths and to allow the learning necessary to help prevent such tragedies.

-- The state has fixed numerous problems in its child welfare information system, TFACTS, and has expanded its reporting and data-tracking capabilities, as discussed in the January 2015 TAC Report.
-Some remaining areas of concern, however, include timely screening and investigation of abuse and neglect reports, timely and thorough assessments of children’s needs prior to placement, and the need for more consistent and effective Child and Family Team Meetings to plan for permanency after state care.
+- The state has fixed numerous problems in its child welfare information system, TFACTS, and has expanded its reporting and data-tracking capabilities, as discussed in the April 2016 TAC supplemental report.